 The centralized dashboard is an easy, user-friendly tool that allows you to manage your business information across several Google based platforms.

-What kind of business information can you add?
+What kind of information can you share on Google My Business?

 Google My Business Guidelines

 There are some criteria that you need to look out for before you decide to get onboard Google My Business:

 Make sure that your business has a physical location

 Make sure that you are entering consistent and accurate business information